 Carbon Sequestration: Actively working to capture and store atmospheric carbon in the soil and in the plants.

-Regenerative gardening includes disturbing the soil as little as possible, keeping the soil covered, providing a continuing supply of organic matter, keeping living roots in the soil, planting more perennials, and placing an emphasis on diversity by planting many different species and varieties which are more likely to thrive in that particular environment.
+Regenerative gardening includes disturbing the soil as little as possible, keeping the soil covered, providing a continuing supply of organic matter, keeping living roots in the soil, planting more perennials, and placing an emphasis on diversity by planting many different species and varieties, including natives when appropriate, which are more likely to thrive in that particular environment.

-Desired outcomes of regenerative gardening include improving soil health (structure, organic matter, and fertility), increasing biodiversity, increasing soil carbon retention, maintaining or improving garden productivity without application of synthetic chemicals, and reducing greenhouse gas emissions.
+Desired outcomes of regenerative gardening include improving soil health (structure, organic matter, and fertility), increasing biodiversity, increasing soil carbon retention, conserving water and improving water quality, maintaining or improving garden productivity without application of synthetic chemicals, and reducing greenhouse gas emissions.

 Sustainable gardening is a vital first step in reducing our ecological footprint, while regenerative gardening offers a path toward healing and rejuvenating Earth’s natural systems.